gramineproject/gramine/Documentation/devel/encfiles.rst

 .. image:: ../img/encfiles/02_encfiles_representation.svg
    :target: ../img/encfiles/02_encfiles_representation.svg
-   :alt: Figure: Representation of an encrypted file on host storage and inside the SGX enclave
+   :alt: Figure: Representation of an encrypted file on host storage and inside the SGX enclave.

 An encrypted file is represented inside the SGX enclave as a set of interlinked data structures and buffers.
 There is a main data struct ``pf_context`` for each